Contraction and restriction of positroids in terms of decorated permutations: Contraction in terms of Decorated permutations

-Look at square at $3$. $\phi(4)$ should equal $\pi(3)$.
-And when we look at the squares attached to the right, $\phi(a+1)$ should always equal $\pi(a)$ or $\phi(a)$.
-So we can start building $\mu$ from square $a=j$, then move to the right.
+Start with the square at $3$. $\phi(4)$ should equal $\pi(3)$.
+As we move to the right, $\phi(a+1)$ should always equal $\pi(a)$ or $\phi(a)$.
+In other words, we build $\mu$ by starting from the square at $j$, then moving to the right.
 We use $a$ to denote which square we are currently looking at.

+We start out by setting $\mu^{:}$ to be $\pi^{:}$, and as we move along the squares, we change $\mu(a)$'s accordingly.
+The first square, square $j$, corresponds to case 1 above.
+We set $\mu(j)=j$ and $q = \phi(j+1) = \pi(j)$.
+As we move to the right, when we are considering a square at $a$, $q$ will be the record for $\phi(a)$ that was determined in the previous square.